kondo238/Chili-Pepper-F1-Fruit-Shape-Prediction/README.md

 In each prediction method, fruit contours in the 159 F1 accessions are predicted based on the averaged EFDs data of 20 F1 parents and other inbred accessions.

 **Datasets:**
-・Accession_list.csv: List of plant materials in our study ・Averaged_EFD_data.csv: Generated in Part 1.
+* Accession_list.csv: List of plant materials in our study
+* Averaged_EFD_data.csv: Generated in Part 1.
-・Genotypic_data.csv: Genotype matrix (−1, 0, 1) from MIG-seq (3,149 SNPs).
+* Genotypic_data.csv: Genotype matrix (−1, 0, 1) from MIG-seq (3,149 SNPs).
-・Parental_combinations_of_F1.csv: Links each F1 to its parental accessions.
+* Parental_combinations_of_F1.csv: Links each F1 to its parental accessions.

 **Script:**
 ・Predicts EFDs for the 159 F1 accessions.